andrewt3000/MachineLearning/README.md

 Training a network - minimize a cost function.
 Use backpropagation and gradient descent to adjust weights to make model more accurate.

 Cost Function, aka error function or loss function - measures how inaccurate a model is.
 Training a model minimizes the cost function.
 Sum of squared errors is a common cost function for regression.
-Cross entropy (aka log loss or logistic loss) is a common cost function for binary classification.
+Cross entropy is a common cost function for multi-class classification and softmax activations.

 Backpropagation - computes the gradient of the loss function with respect to the weights in the network.